FAQS2022-04-10T20:07:45+08:00

 Centre for Genetics Education-Genetic Counselling

-I already had a genetic test, can I discuss my results with you and will you retest me?2023-01-30T18:04:49+08:00
+I already had a genetic test, can I discuss my results with you and will you retest me?2024-06-01T12:08:04+08:00

 Not all labs are accredited for clinical grade testing (also see FAQ: Can’t I just order my own test online?).
 If you had testing through a lab that is not accredited, your results may need to be confirmed through a clinical lab before you use them to make choices about your health.
 Research labs are also held to different quality control standards, and a research result may need to be confirmed in a clinical lab before you and your family can make use of it.
 We can help you to arrange testing through a reliable, accredited, clinical lab to ensure you get the most accurate and helpful results.

-What will genetic testing mean for my insurance?2023-07-28T13:24:13+08:00
+What will genetic testing mean for my insurance?2024-11-11T11:58:55+08:00

-Your health insurance, public or private, is protected from genetic test results.
+In Australia, genetic test results do not affect your ability to get health insurance.
 However, a genetic test may have implications for “risk rated” insurances like life, disability, income protection, or travel insurance.
 An insurer can only ask you for your own genetic test result, not a result for one of your relatives.
-A limited moratorium on insurers asking for genetic test results will be trialed from July 2019.
-A genetic counsellor can provide you with up to date general information about what genetic testing means for your insurance.
-For detailed advice about your personal circumstances, you may need to speak with a legal, financial, or insurance professional.
-Further information is available from:
+A limited moratorium on insurers asking for genetic test results has been in place since July 2019.

 The Financial Services Council (Genetic Tests and Life Insurance-Key Facts)